What Happens to Priests Who Pray for Peace?

 — Patriarch Kirill, XXVII World Russian People’s Council, November 19, 2025, https://www.patriarchia.ru/article/118380

 At that exact moment, Fr.
-Kostiantyn Maksimov, a Moscow Patriarchate priest, was serving 14 years in a Saratov labor camp.
-His crime: refusing to transfer his parish to Russian-created dioceses on occupied Ukrainian territory.
+Kostiantyn Maksimov, a Moscow Patriarchate priest, was serving 14 years in a Saratov labor camp on Russian “espionage” charges.
+A Russian occupation religious-affairs official had told Forum 18 that Maksimov did not want the Berdyansk Diocese of the Ukrainian Orthodox Church to become an integral part of the Russian Orthodox Church.
 The U.S. Commission on International Religious Freedom lists him as a Religious Prisoner of Conscience.[17]
 Both men are clergy of the same church.

 In December 2023, Kirill went further, claiming there was “no greater violation of human rights and religious freedom than what is happening now in Ukraine on the European continent, nor has there likely been, even in the late Soviet period.”[18]
-He said this while Mission Eurasia and Ukraine’s Institute for Religious Freedom documented over 600 religious buildings destroyed by Russia and every non-MP denomination banned in occupied territories.
+He said this while Mission Eurasia and Ukraine’s Institute for Religious Freedom documented over 600 religious buildings damaged or destroyed during Russia’s invasion and while Russian occupation authorities were banning or suppressing non-Moscow-aligned religious communities in occupied territories.

-The patriarch who defrocks priests for praying for peace claims full religious freedom exists in Russia.
-The patriarch whose military destroyed over 600 churches claims that Ukraine is the one persecuting believers.
+The patriarch whose church defrocks priests for praying for peace claims full religious freedom exists in Russia.
+The patriarch who blesses the Russian war effort claims that Ukraine is the one uniquely persecuting believers.
 The contradiction is not implicit.
 It is published on his own website.

 The Institution Restructured